mozilla/nunjucks/docs/templating.md

 ### urlize

-Converts URLs in plain text into clickable links.
+Convert URLs in plain text into clickable links:

 **Input**